KarrieK/CIJ_CommandLine/README.md

 To do that we are going to use the following command:
 * `pwd` - stands for print working directory.
 This will tell us where we are within the file system

-The terminal tells me i'm at `/Users/karrie` - this is the root directory.
+The terminal tells me i'm at `/Users/karrie` - this is the home directory.
 Contained within this directory are smaller directories like Desktop, Downloads etc...

 So we know where we're at but what is in our root directory?
 * `ls` - is short for list.
 We are now asking the machine to list all the contents of that directory